alexmurad02/portfolio/report-generator/README.md

 ## Notes
 - This project is intended to be run in the command line.
-- The data files must be .csv files with the expected column headers.
+- The data files must be .csv files with the correct column headers.

 ## Credits